Louis Strange

-Louis Arbon Strange, DSO, OBE, MC, DFC1 (27 July 1891 – 15 November 1966) was an English aviator, who served in both World War I and World War II.
+Louis Arbon Strange, DSO, OBE, MC, DFC1 (27 July 1891 – 15 November 1966) was an English aviator, who served in both the First and Second World Wars.

 Early life

 Louis Strange was born in Tarrant Keyneston, Dorset, and was educated at St Edward's School, Oxford, joining the school's contingent of the Dorset Yeomanry.
 Strange spent his childhood at Tarrant Keynstone Mill on the River Stour.
 His family farmed 600 acre at Spetisbury in Dorset.

 He had seen military aircraft and the airship Beta flying over Dorset during the summer manoeuvres of 1912 when serving with the Dorsetshire Yeomanry and determined in May 1913 to become a pilot.
 He joined the Ewen School of flying at Hendon Aerodrome in July and gained his Royal Aero Club Aviators' Certificate, No. 575, on 5 August.
 On 8 October 1913 he was commissioned as a second lieutenant (on probation) in the Royal Flying Corps (Special Reserve).

 Just after obtaining his licence he won his first cross-country race and then won the Hendon March Meeting 17 mi race, beating his old instructor into second place.
 In the latter part of 1913 and early 1914, Strange flew many hours from Hendon, instructing trainee pilots.
 On 4 April 1914 he appeared in Flight magazine as one of five pilots who had recently joined the "Upside Down Club" by performing a loop.